 Driveways appeared suddenly around curves but were quickly swallowed up in the trees, brief indicators that someone passed here regularly.
 The nearest town was miles away, although there were small roadside stores.
 Most of them probably served the needs of the locals and the tourists.

-"There's an abandon town a couple of miles on the other side of the mountain.
-To reach it you have to climb that 50 foot cliff near the stream and hike a path for a couple of miles.
+"There's an abandoned town a couple of miles on the other side of the mountain.
+To reach it you have to climb that 50-foot cliff near the stream and hike a path for a couple of miles.
 No one goes there much.
 Workers who had helped carve out the heart of the mountain had lived there," a tall dark man said.

 "Germans," someone else said.

 A man wearing a gray Stetson trimmed in gold braid spoke up, "If they had finished this the war might have been different."